Accidentally liked a picture on Instagram? Check out my post about privacy and notifications for liking and unliking on Instagram.

 Yes.
 Each must be associated with a different email address.

-2. How do I toggle between multiple Instagram accounts?
+2. How do I toggle or switch between multiple Instagram accounts?

 First, login to one account.
 Go to your profile and tap the gear icon (iPhone) or verticle three dot icon (Android) in the top right.
 Scroll down and tap Add Account.
 Enter your other username and password.